School-in-the-Cloud/FE/client/README.md

 "password": "123456",
 ```

-The "Add New Campaign" table look like this:
+The "Add New List" table look like this:

 ```
 "admin": "admin",